oldpatientsea/agon-tinybasic/README.md

 # agon-tinybasic
-Port of Tom Pittman's Tiny Basic to the Agon Lite.
+Port of Tom Pittman's Tiny Basic to the Agon Light.
 See http://www.ittybittycomputers.com/IttyBitty/TinyBasic/index.htm

 To compile, open the tinybasic.zdsproj with Zilog's Developer Studio II.
 This is Windows software (which works on Wine) and free as in beer, not free as in speech.
 Tested with ZDS II 5.3.5 on Debian 11 Bullseye using the version of Wine in the official stable repository (wine-5.0.3 (Debian 5.0.3-3)).